 It’s easy to continue your nursing education!
 The Nursing Program maintains articulation agreements with colleges so you can continue your education online to earn a bachelor’s or master’s degree in nursing.

-Our articulation agreements include but are not limited to Chamberlain College of Nursing, Franklin Pierce University, Granite State College, Rivier University, and Southern New Hampshire University.
+Our articulation agreements include but are not limited to Aspen University, Chamberlain University, Franklin Pierce University, Granite State College, Rivier University, Salve Regina University, and Southern New Hampshire University.

 These programs accept our nursing program credits and most will transfer in up to 90 credits.
 This allows you to take your “third” year courses or about 30 extra credits at NHTI.
 Some of them also offer NHTI graduates, who have successfully passed their NCLEX-RN licensing exam, a discounted tuition rate.